knpuniversity/rest/knpu/different-representations.rst

 In our API, the programmer's nickname is its unique, primary key.
 So, I don't really want it to be editable.
 In other words, even though the response representation of a programmer resource will contain a ``nickname`` property, a PUT request to update it should *not* have this field.
-It's a small examle of how the same programmer resource may be represented differently in different situations.

 Let's first add to our scenario to test that even if we send a ``nickname`` field, the resource's nickname doesn't change: